owncloud-archive/documentation/admin_manual/configuration/server/security/password_policy.rst

 The Security App
 ~~~~~~~~~~~~~~~~

+.. caution:: The Security and Password Policy apps are mutually exclusive.

-In addition to the Password Policy app, users can also use `the Security app`_.
+Users can, *alternatively*, use `the Security app`_.
 It supports configuring a basic password policy, which includes:

 #.
 Setting a password length